Image by John Elk III Getty Images

 The temple itself is a magnificent example of courtyard temple architecture.
 Two elephant statues guard the doorway and the facade is covered by a host of gleaming Buddhist figures.
 Inside the main shrine is a beautiful statue of Sakyamuni (no photos allowed).
 To the left of the courtyard is a statue of Green Tara and in the right corner is a statue of the Bodhisattva Vajrasattva wearing an impressive silver-and-gold cape.
 Both are inside inner shrines.

-Facing the main temple is a smaller shrine containing a ‘self-arisen’ (swayambhu) chaitya (small stupa).
+Facing the main temple is a smaller shrine containing a ‘self-arisen’ (swayambhu) chaitya.
 The four corners of the courtyard have statues of four Lokeshvaras (incarnations of Avalokiteshvara) and four monkeys, which hold out jackfruits as an offering.
 A stairway leads to an upper-floor chapel dedicated to a white eight-armed Avalokiteshvara, lined with Tibetan-style frescoes including a wheel of life.
 Finally, as you leave the temple at the eastern exit, look up to see an embossed mandala mounted on the ceiling.
+Outside of winter, look for the tortoises pottering around the compound – these are the temple guardians.

-It’s worth ducking south towards Durbar Sq to see the small, two-tiered Uma Maheshwar Temple and the handsome stone Gauri Shankar Temple, in the Indian shikhara style; both were shaken by the earthquake but not destroyed.
+It’s worth ducking south towards Durbar Sq to see the small, two-tiered Uma Maheshwar Temple and the handsome stone Gauri Shankar Temple, in the Indian shikhara style.
 Across the road, the Buddhist Maru Mandapa Mahavihar is set in a small courtyard.